PGAvanthika/1/README.md

 Additionally, users can seamlessly navigate to the conversion page after selecting their desired currencies, making the experience intuitive and efficient.

 currency-converter/

-├── index.html           # Main HTML file for selecting currencies
+├── index.html

-├── conversion.html      # Placeholder for the conversion functionality (to be implemented)
+├── conversion.html

-└── README.md            # Documentation file
+└── README.md